rodolphe37/react-native_geolocation-tracker/README.md

 This app is made with Expo cli!

-### :bookmark: This starter App contain use expo-location, react-native-maps & @react-navigation/native.
+### :bookmark: This starter App use expo-location, react-native-maps & @react-navigation/native.